pymor/pymor/docs/source/tutorial_external_solver.md

 Together with some header guards, these two snippets make up our {download}`model.hh <minimal_cpp_demo/model.hh>`.

-The definitions for the {}`Vector` class are pretty straightforward:
+The definitions for the `Vector` class are pretty straightforward:

 ```{literalinclude} minimal_cpp_demo/model.cc
 :lines: 7-35